iankevinmcdonald/add-image-maps/readme.txt

 them outlined on the image.
 Images on the public-facing pages can use the map saved with them.

-### Implementation

-This works by running in 'the_content' and 'wp_footer' hooks to scan the post or page for attached images.
-If images with maps are found, then the maps are output in the footer.

-Javascript then attaches the maps to the images, where possible.
+The plugin can attach image maps to featured and header images as well as images attached to content.
+Admins can configure where the plugin looks for images with maps, and how it interacts with responsive images.

+== Installation ==

+1. Unzip `add-img-maps.zip` into the `/wp-content/plugins/` directory, or simply install through the WordPress plugins screen.
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to Settings for Image Maps to turn on the features you want.

-## How to use
+== How to use

 ![Example of Add_Img_Maps in use](assets/screengrab_editing.jpg)